codereyinish/MBGPT/README.md

 <br>
 In this phase, we introduced few-shot learning techniques to guide the assistant model towards more YouTube-like responses.
 By providing examples of typical comments, we improved the AI's ability to imitate few shot examples and generate  appropriate HUMAN ALIKE, SHORT replies for simple comments to some extent .

- However, for context-specific questions, the AI still tended to give overly detailed explanations rather than concise, YouTube-style replies which guide us to implement RAG
+ However, for context-specific questions, the AI still tended to give overly detailed explanations rather than concise, YouTube-style replies which guide us to implement RAG.

 </details>

 #### 3. RAG Implementation
 <details closed> <summary> Integrated OpenAI's out of the box Retrieval-Augmented Generation (RAG) by uploading document  to the Assistant api, resulting in more specific, document-based responses.
 Source: <a href= "https://github.com/codereyinish/MBGPT/blob/main/Results/Result_Pure_Assistant_RAG_FewShots.txt">Result_Pure_Assistant_RAG_FewShots.txt</a> </summary>
 <br>
 By uploading files to OpenAI's API storage, creating a vector store, and equipping the assistant with the files' knowledge resources and tools to retrieve details using the OpenAI's built-in RAG implementation, we implemented RAG.
-The successfuly managed to train the assistant to answer the questin by referring from the given document instead of generating generic answer by itself
+The successfuly managed to train the assistant to answer the questin by referring from the given document instead of generating generic answer by itself.
 </details>

 #### 4. Fine-Tune Implementation